tenbonks/scriptio-qoutes-app/README.md

 I validated my HTML using W3C HTML Validation Service, This returned some errors, but these are caused by using template language within the html, so these are accounted for and aren't a problem.
 I also validated my css with W3C CSS Validation Service, and this validated at CSS Level 3 + SVG.

-This site was tested on multiple popular browsers, such as Chrome, Safari, Internet Explorer, FireFox, I also used the "Device Toolbar" in dev tools to emulate a variety of mobile devices, such as  the Iphone 4/5/6 and Samsung Galaxy, aswell as the breakpoints.
+This site was tested on multiple popular browsers, such as Chrome, Safari, Internet Explorer, FireFox, I also used the "Device Toolbar" in dev tools to emulate a variety of mobile devices, such as  the Iphone 4/5/6 and Samsung Galaxy, aswell as the media breakpoints.

 <details><summary>CLICK HERE for testing process'</summary>
 <p>